alexischecura/auth-node.js-typescript-mongodb/README.md

      pnpm install
      ```

-   - Create a `.env` file in the backend folder and set up the necessary environment variables.
-You can use the provided `example.env` file as a reference.
+   - Create a `.env` file in the folder and set up the necessary environment variables.
+You can use the provided `.env.template` file as a reference.

    - Set up the Mongo Database and Redis Database using Docker: